-70. We obtained a listing of the total outstanding University debt and agreed the listing to University's audited financial statements for the year ended June 30, 2021.
+- 70. We obtained a listing of the total outstanding University debt and agreed the listing to University's audited financial statements for the year ended June 30, 2022. - No exceptions were noted as a result of applying these procedures.

 Value of Athletics Dedicated Endowments